Bone, Joint and Muscle Conditions

 After the operation, your baby will probably stay in the intensive care unit for one to three nights before moving to the regular hospital room.
 Babies usually stay in the hospital three to five days.

 If the sagittal suture is the only suture that needs repair, surgery takes place when your baby is less than 4 months old.
 If other sutures need repair, we operate when your baby is 6 to 12 months old.

 Endoscopic strip craniectomy

-Your baby may have another option if only their sagittal or lambdoid suture is fused.
+Your baby may have another option if only their sagittal, lambdoid, metopic or unilateral coronal suture is fused.
 This option involves taking out a strip of bone along the top of the skull through small incisions.
-After the surgery, your baby wears a helmet for at least three months to mold their head to a more normal shape.
+After the surgery, your baby wears a helmet for at least 3 months to mold their head.